aisingapore/ai-practitioner-handbook/book/5-data-mgmt-exp-proc/eda-cv-tasks.md

-# What are some of the ways to do EDA for CV tasks?
+# What are some ways to do EDA for CV tasks?

 Contributor: Calvin Neo, AI Engineer